 Tax Rules for Deductions on Repairs and Maintenance

-Routine Repairs and Maintenance Can Be Deducted Right Away
+Routine Repairs and Maintenance

 "Routine maintenance that keeps your property in a normal efficient operating condition, but that does not materially increase the value or substantially prolong the useful life of the property, is deductible in the year that it is incurred.
 Otherwise, the cost must be capitalized and depreciated."
-(IRS.gov, Publication 535, Business Expenses, chapter 11, section on Repairs)

 Capitalizing Repairs and Maintenance: The "BRA" Test

-Repairs and maintenance costs that make a property better, restore it to working condition, or adapt it to a new use need to be capitalized and depreciated over several years.
-One way to remember this concept is the BRA test, a mnemonic coined by Tony Nitti that refers to betterments, restorations, and adaptations.
+Repairs and maintenance costs that make a property better, restore it to working condition, or adapt it to a new use must be capitalized and depreciated over several years.
+One way to remember this concept is the "BRA test," a mnemonic that refers to betterments, restorations, and adaptations.

-- Fix a defect that existed before you bought the property.
+- Fix a defect that existed before you bought the property

-- Enlarge or expand the property so that it has more capacity.
+- Enlarge or expand the property so that it has more capacity

-- Increase the property's quality, strength, efficiency, or productivity.
+- Increase the property's quality, strength, efficiency, or productivity

 Restorations are repairs that restore something to its normal condition.
 Fixing a roof or replacing it entirely are examples.
 Specifically, repairs fall under the category of restorations if they:

-- Restore deteriorated property to its "ordinarily efficient operating condition."
+- Restore deteriorated property to its "ordinarily efficient operating condition"

-- Replace a major component or substantial structural part of a piece of property.
+- Replace a major component or substantial structural part of a piece of property

-- Rebuild the property to like-new condition.
+- Rebuild the property to like-new condition

 Adaptations are repairs that change how the property or equipment is being used.
 Suppose a building owner converts a factory into a showroom.
 How the building is being used changes from manufacturing to retail.
 Any repairs related to adapting the property are capitalized.